 There are a few caveats to the approach presented.
 SQLite and MonetDB/e do not align 100% on the same interpretation of the SQL standard.
 MonetDB/e is much more strict.
 This may result in minor differences in error handling or even some surprises in the results.
 An overview is provided in the Application Migration section.

 REMINDER, the Python package monetdbe is a first-release made available from PyPi.
 You don’t need to install MonetDB itself.
 Missing features and glitches can be be reported using the issue tracker of the monetdbe-python repository on Github..

 In addition to the list above, use an embedded system if you want a quick starter on using a SQL-based system.
 In particular if you are working with large tables calling for a pre-filterings, aggregation, and transformation of a relational table before you hand it over to e.g. a machine learning model.

 However, a database system that shares the memory space with the application code may cause unexpected interference.
 For example, it is relatively easy to overwrite its internal structures and thereby leaving a corrupted database behind.
 Or, there may be resource wars between application logic and the database kernel as it fights over RAM and CPU cores.

 MonetDB/e comes with shared responsibility.
-It works best if you need a database for analytics where you can either easily reload the database from an archive or use the snapshot/backup methods.
+It works best if you need a database for analytics where you can either easily reload the database from an archive or use the point-in-time hot snapshot/backup methods.
 It is also a great tool to embark on application development without the need for a shared server in the background.

 Some people also translate ease of use into providing a single file as the storage container for the database to simplify sharing a database.
-Even SQLite relieved this requirement by packaging databases into a single archive file.
+Even SQLite relieved this requirement by packaging multiple databases into a single archive file.
 MonetDB/e works with a local/remote directory.
-There are many tools to package and transfer them to enable sharing the database with your peers.
+There are many tools to package and transfer them to enable cloning and sharing the database with your peers.